The St. Charles Center for Faith + Action

 Anti-Death Penalty Summit

-In partnership with St. Charles Baptist Church, Jesuit Social Research Institute, Promise of Justice Initiative and local clergy, The Center will host an anti-death penalty event open to the public.
+In partnership with St. Charles Baptist Church, The Louisiana Interchurch Conference, Promise of Justice Initiative and local clergy, The Center will host an anti-death penalty event open to the public.

 Date: March 10, 2026